-This colorful booklet lists all the ritual items needed for the Passover table.
-The history and significance of each item on the seder plate are explained, as are the customs that have been handed down through the generations in different centers of Jewish life.
+Spend some time learning the significance of each item on the seder plate.
 Understanding the symbolism not only enriches the seder experience but can also lead you and your guests to create new interpretations.

 Did you know that the descendants of Abraham, Isaac, and Jacob weren’t the only people to leave Egypt with Moses?
 Yes, even in ancient times there were others who chose to throw in their lot with the Israelites.
 Together they witnessed the splitting of the sea and together they walked safely across on dry ground.